amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 #### Argument

-Attempts to resolve the value for method's parameter given its reflection information and the request.
+Attempts to resolve the value for a method's parameter given its reflection information and the request.

-**Example**: resolve the [attributes manager](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/attributes/AttributesManager.html) from the `HanderInput` if the parameter's type is `AttributesManager.class:`
+**Example**: resolve the [attributes manager](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/attributes/AttributesManager.html) from the `HanderInput` if the parameter's type is `AttributesManager`:

 ```java
 public class AttributesManagerResolver implements ArgumentResolver {